Java Tokens | A java program is basically made up of a group of classes and methods.

 The output is called translation unit.
 A translation unit is a sequence of tokens: symbols, numbers, and words.

-What are tokens in Java?
+What are Tokens in Java?

-Tokens are the various elements in the java program that are identified by Java compiler.
+Tokens are the various elements in the Java program that are identified by Java compiler.
 A token is the smallest individual element (unit) in a program that is meaningful to the compiler.

 In simple words, a java program is a group of tokens, comments, and white spaces.
 For example, consider the below java statements:

-final double p = 3.14 // A constant. x = a + b; // An expression. v = Math.pow(10, 1); // An inbuilt java function.
+v = Math.pow(10, 1); // An inbuilt java function.

 Let us consider the first statement, which is made up of six tokens: “final”, “double”, “p”, “=”, “3.14”, and “;”.

-Similarly, second statement consists of six tokens: “x”, “=”, “a”, “+”, “b”, and “;”.
+Similarly, the second statement consists of six tokens: “x”, “=”, “a”, “+”, “b”, and “;”.

 Types of Tokens